-In previous works on the topic, such as \cite {Aazami:2014ata,Javaloyes2019,Minguzzi2014,Minguzzi:2013sxa}, the Finslerian generalizations of the reverse Cauchy-Schwarz inequality and of the reverse triangle inequality were proven under the hypothesis that the set $B(1)= \mathcal{T}\cap F^{-1}([1,\infty ))$ is strictly convex (a sufficient condition thereof is that $F$ vanishes on $\partial \mathcal{T}$ - which, as we mentioned above, is not assumed here).
+is strictly convex (a sufficient condition thereof is that $F$ vanishes on $ \partial \mathcal{T}$ - which, as we mentioned above, is not assumed here).
 These inequalities are strict, i.e., equality happens if and only if $v$ and $w$ are collinear.
-Also, in \cite{Javaloyes2019}, it is proven that, if $B(1)$\ is just (non-strictly)\ convex, then the inequalities hold non-strictly.
+Also, in \cite{Javaloyes2019}, it is proven that, if $ B(1) $\ is just (non-strictly)\ convex, then the inequalities hold non-strictly.

-In the following, we will prove that these inequalities still hold if we relax both the nondegeneracy condition on $F$ and the convexity requirement; while requiring that the open cone $\mathcal{T}$ is (non-strictly) convex does not affect the strictness of the inequalities, allowing $F\ $to be degenerate does indeed affect it.
-With this goal in mind, let us first prove a lemma, which extends (\ref{Hess(F)_ineq}) to degenerate Finsler structures.
+In this section, we will present a reformulation - and a slight extension - of the above results (by relaxing either the nondegeneracy condition on $ g_{v}$ or the smoothness, even the continuity, assumption on $F$).
+Also, we will only require as a hypothesis the convexity of the domain $\mathcal{T}$.